-At Elveden C of E Primary Academy, we carefully plan the curriculum to ensure that it fully meets the requirements of the new National Curriculum (2014) and that it provides the following:
+At Elveden C of E Primary Academy, we carefully plan the curriculum to ensure that it is personal to our school and fully meets the requirements of the new National Curriculum (2014).
+We also ensure that it provides the following:

-- Breadth Children are introduced to a wide range of knowledge, understanding and skills. - Balance Each part is given sufficient time. - Thematic Topics are planned to enable children to make connections between subjects. - Relevance Subjects are taught so that they relate to children's own experiences. - Differentiation What is taught is matched to children's abilities.
+- Breadth Children are introduced to a wide range of knowledge, understanding and skills. - Balance Each part is given sufficient time. - Thematic Topics are planned to enable children to make connections between subjects. - Relevance Subjects are taught so that they relate to children's own experiences and build on prior learning. - Differentiation What is taught is matched to children's abilities.

-All children are taught the subjects of the National Curriculum: English, Mathematics, Science, Computing, History, Geography, Art, DT, PE, Music, PSHE and Religious Education.
+All children are taught the subjects of the National Curriculum: English, Mathematics, Religious Education, Science, Computing, History, Geography, Art, DT, PE, Music, French and PSHE/RSE.
 Further information about our broad and balanced curriculum intent, implementation and impact, can be found on our website.

-Children are taught in a variety of groups including ability groups and mixed ability groups.
+Children are taught in a variety of groups including family groups and mixed ability groups.

-The Academy emphasises the importance of developing children's skills in literacy and numeracy therefore more curriculum time is given to these subjects.
+The Academy emphasises the importance of developing children's skills in English and Maths therefore more curriculum time is given to these subjects.
 Many subjects are taught through a topic based approach so that links between subjects can be developed.

 Policy documents are written by the school and explain in detail various curriculum areas.
 These can be read by parents/carers and many are available on our website.
-If you would like one of our policies, please ask at the reception.
+If you would like one of our policies/protocols, please ask at the school office.

-Home Learning
+Home Learning Guidelines